 Thomas Glasmacher, Director

-The FRIB Laboratory educates about 10% of the next generation of nuclear scientists for the United States.
+The FRIB Laboratory contributes to the education of a quarter of the next generation of nuclear scientists in the United States.
 The U.S. News and World Report ranks MSU’s nuclear physics Ph.D. graduate program #1 in the nation.
 Typically, about 110 graduate students from MSU and other universities use the laboratory’s facilities for their graduate work in experimental or theoretical nuclear physics, nuclear chemistry, or accelerator physics.
 The doctoral degree programs are administered through academic departments, primarily Physics and Astronomy, Chemistry, and Engineering departments.
 Admission and program of study are subject to the regulations of the appropriate department.
 The FRIB Laboratory plays an important role in undergraduate education, providing experience for undergraduate students in a highly stimulating environment where students are exposed to forefront nuclear science research and technologies ranging from applied superconductivity to accelerators designed for cancer therapy.
 The laboratory employs about 160 undergraduate students.

 NSCL is America’s premier rare isotope facility.
 It operates as a national user facility funded by the National Science Foundation (NSF) Physics Division.
 NSCL facilities are available to MSU faculty and students and to scientists from all over the world on the basis of scientific merit.
 NSCL provides beams of rare isotopes (short-lived nuclei not normally found on Earth), that can be used with new research capabilities for stopped and reaccelerated beams, enabling researchers to explore the inner workings of atoms and their role in the universe.